MysteryPancake/Houdini-Fun/README.md

 int nearest_id = pcfind(0, attrib, target, 99999.9, 1)[0];
 ```

-Another way is using Attribute Swap to move the attribute to `@P`.
+Another option is using Attribute Swap to move the attribute to `@P`.
 Keep in mind this only works for certain types of attributes.

 ## Vellum: Stop wobbling, be rigid and bouncy
 Vellum is usually wobbly like jelly, making hard objects tricky to achieve without an RBD Solver.